illyfrancis/scribble/docs/draft.md

 ### 2. Event Source Adapters

-* content based routing (per client)
-* filter and transform
-* validation - and error handling
+As mentioned, for each source systems there are corresponding ` Event Source Adapters ` that perform preliminary business process such as data validation, log of input data and routing the data to ` VUS Core `.

+As soon as a message arrive at this component, the input message is stored for audit and reporting purpose.
+Then the adapter components validate the input message and transform it into a format that is suitable for VUS Core module's consumption.
+Management of validation failures is also the responsibility of this module.
+A general approach is to direct the failed message to a separate queue for further assessment and reports.

+The event source adapter for RTCR messages (i.e. transactions) requires additional responsibility to filter the messages based on the message content such that it only dispatches the relevant transaction messages to the VUS Core module.
+The specific filter rules must be captured in a detailed design document but as an example:

+    Only process transactions that are either,
+      - non-provisional and has account number of type B or type C or
+      - provisional and has account number of type A All other cases, do not process.

 ### 3. Router and Event Sink

 ### 4. Reference data service

 As noted in the assumptions section, the reference data 'look up' service for dual accounts relationship is provided by UAF.
-Even though the underlying implementation detail of the functionality in UAF may be unknown at this stage and the approach for the integration (which is discussed in the next section) can be deferred, the main concern for the reference data service component is to fulfill, largely, the implementation of the following component interface.
+Even though the underlying implementation detail of the functionality in UAF may be unknown at this stage and the approach for the integration can be deferred, the main concern for the reference data service component is to fulfill, largely, the implementation of the following component interface.

     enum DualAccountType {
       TYPE_A, TYPE_B, TYPE_C;